Fairfield Public School

 Fairfield Public School is a government-funded, co-educational, primary day school, located in Fairfield, a western suburb of Sydney, New South Wales, Australia.
 Established in 1889 and opened by Sir Henry Parkes, the school caters for approximately 435 students from kindergarten to Year 6.
 The school is operated by the New South Wales Department of Education and it is opposite of Fairfield High School.

 With 97% of the school's students being of a non-English speaking background, Fairfield Primary School is one of the most multicultural schools in Sydney.
 The motto, "Learning Together", represents the school's united partnerships and values.
 The school features a house system and has an official song titled 'Lift Up Your Voice'.
+In June 2014, Fairfield Public School celebrated 125 years of education where former New South Wales governor Marie Bashir, and as well as former principals, visited the school and participated in a special assembly; the school choir performed I Am Australian in Bashir's honour, and the school's drumming group played for her.